Lower bound theorems for general polytopes: Polytopes with vertices

-For $m,n>0$, the polytope $\Delta_{m,n}$ will be defined as the sum of an $m$-dimensional simplex and an $n$-dimensional simplex, lying in complementary subspaces.
+For $m,n>0$, the polytope $\Delta_{m,n}$ is be defined as the sum of an $m$-dimensional simplex and an $n$-dimensional simplex, lying in complementary subspaces.
 It is easy to see that it has dimension $m+n$, $(m+1)(n+1)$ vertices, $m+n+2$ facets, and is simple.
-It is easy to see that $\Delta_{d-1,1}$ is combinatorially equivalent to the prism $M_{d,0}$.
+Moreover $\Delta_{d-1,1}$ is combinatorially equivalent to the prism $M_{d,0}$.
 For now, we are only interested in $\Delta_{2,2}$, because it has the same number of vertices but fewer edges than the 4-dimensional pentasm.
 It is illustrated in \cref{fig:sumsoftriangles} (a); the labels on the vertices are needed for the following proof.

 The other example, illustrated in \cref{fig:sumsoftriangles} (b), is a certain hexahedron which can be expressed as the sum of two triangles.
 We will call it $\Sigma_3$; one concrete realisation of it is given by the convex hull of $\{0, e_1, e_2, e_1+e_2, e_1+e_3, e_2+e_3, e_1+e_2+2e_3\}$.
-This is the first in a sequence of polytopes $\Sigma_d$ which each can be expressed as the sum of two $(d-1)$-dimensional simplices.
-The higher dimensional versions have $3d-2$ vertices, only one of which is not simple, and are of {\red natural interest} in another context.
+This is the first in a sequence of $d$-polytopes $\Sigma_d$ which each can be expressed as the sum of two $(d-1)$-dimensional simplices.
+The higher dimensional versions have $3d-2$ vertices, only one of which is not simple; these will studied elsewhere \cite{PUY}.
+Gr\"unbaum also used this as an example; a Schlegel diagram of it appears as \cite[Figure 10.4.2]{G}.